About Michael J. Furniss

 - Environmental assessment systems

 - Environmental monitoring approaches and systems.
 Failure detection and analysis

 We have recently been retained:

-- Current consultant to Redwood Coast Energy Authority (RCEA) to assess small hydropower opportunities and focus expert and public discussions of biomass energy.
+- Current consultant to Redwood Coast Energy Authority (RCEA) to assess small run of the river hydropower opportunities and focus expert and public discussions of biomass energy.
 Advise the RCEA Board on the issues, concerns, and opportunities for small hydropower, biochar carbon sequestration, and biomass-generated electric power.

 - Advised the government of the Republic of the Congo on methods to control widespread extreme gullying — an existential threat to the capital city of Brazzaville and surrounding areas.
 For the US State Department, the US Water Partnership, and the US Forest Service, and for the Mayors of the two most strongly affected cities.
 Working team site.

-- Developing multi-dimensional TimeMaps (stacked, thematic timelines) for important natural and research areas in Alaska for the Chugach and Tongass National Forests in Alaska, including the Copper River Delta.
+- Developed multi-dimensional TimeMaps (stacked, thematic timelines) for important natural and research areas in Alaska for the Chugach and Tongass National Forests in Alaska, including the Copper River Delta.

 - Conducted an assessment of methods for determining modeling and allowable loading of air and water pollutants in Viet Nam, for UNDP-Vietnam.

 - Conducted a Regional-scale infrastructure climate change vulnerability assessment (roads, trails, and campgrounds) for the Rocky Mountain Region of the US Forest Service (11 national forests and 7 national grasslands in 4 states). https://www.dropbox.com/s/iokf1v8cmte1u8b/Region_2_InfrastructureVA_Low_Res.pdf?dl=0